The Different Types of Love: Lynn Yeow-De Vito & Beppe De Vito

 BEPPE: I made a choice to be with her and I try not to let certain things annoy me too much.

-LYNN: He gives in to me a lot, but it’s not enough.
+LYNN: He often gives in to me, but it’s not enough.

 BEPPE: [laughs] Too much actually.